alisharey/Arabic-Speech-Emotion-Recognition/README.md

 ```bash
 python main.py
 ```
-After the first run the data will be saved as arrays and can be reused usign the following commands for training.
+After the first run the data will be processed data will be saved as arrays and can be re-used using the following command for training.

 ```bash
 python main.py --use_saved_files
 ```
-to train with augementataion you use the previous commands and add `--include_augmentation` flag.
+to train with augementataion you can use the previous commands and add `--include_augmentation` flag.

 ```bash
 python main.py --use_saved_files --include_augmentation
 ```

-To only test the model using pre-trained weights, you need to do at least run one training to save the arrays first then run:
+To only test the model using pre-trained weights, you need to do at least one training run to save the arrays then run:
 ```bash
 python main.py --test_only
 ```